Life Alert Medical Alert System Review 2025

 The Bottom Line on Life Alert

 Life Alert has its drawbacks though.
-Its systems are about $30 to $40 more expensive than the competition, and they require long-term contracts.
+Their systems are about $30 to $40 more expensive than the competition, and they require long-term contracts.
 If you’re looking for a more flexible, budget-friendly option, you may want to consider other top medical alert providers.
 Life Alert’s systems are also very old-fashioned; they’re not sleek or discreet.
 You may, however, find that the price is worth it for the high-quality products and peace of mind that comes with the brand.

 Our Methodology